timoore/vsgCs/INSTALL.md

 On Linux, vcpkg will complain if some development packages aren't installed in the system, although it's unclear if this makes any practical difference.
-On Fedora, to take an example, you can install them with:
+On Fedora, for example, you can install them with:
 ```
 sudo dnf install xorg-macros xproto xcb-proto libXdmcp-devel libXau-devel